 Becoming a lifetime reader is based on developing a deep love of books.
 At Lutley Primary School, our children read widely and often.
 Across the whole school, children engage with our bespoke, personalised reading challenge: '50 Year Group Reads' Challenge.
 Each year group has a list of 50 high-quality texts to promote reading for pleasure.
-With a range of fiction, non-fiction and poetry books to choose from, pupils are encouraged to read and complete their reading challenge book review journal both in school and outside of school.
+With a range of fiction, non-fiction and poetry books to choose from, pupils are encouraged to read and complete book reviews both in school and outside of school.
 Pupils who read 25 of the recommended books for their year group, along with their completed reviews, will receive a certificate.
-Pupils who read all of the 50 books on their year group's list will receive a badge.
-New releases and trending books within our reading challenge are showcased on Bookflix displays across the school.
-Children celebrate their success and make recommendations by adding their names and reviews to book covers on the Bookflix displays.
+New releases and trending books within our reading challenge are showcased within the KS1 and KS2 library.